godotengine/godot-docs/classes/class_navigationregion3d.rst

 Two regions can be connected to each other if they share a similar edge.
 You can set the minimum distance between two vertices required to connect two edges by using :ref:`NavigationServer3D.map_set_edge_connection_margin<class_NavigationServer3D_method_map_set_edge_connection_margin>`.

-\ **Note:** Overlapping two regions' navmeshes is not enough for connecting two regions.
+\ **Note:** Overlapping two regions' navigation meshes is not enough for connecting two regions.
 They must share a similar edge.

 The cost of entering this region from another region can be controlled with the :ref:`enter_cost<class_NavigationRegion3D_property_enter_cost>` value.